alejandrokeller/FATCAT-Scripts/docu/quickstart/README.md

 This section allows the user to toggle commands that start or stop a certain behaviour.
 Green text means "on", whereas red means "off".

-* Lamps: Switches all UV lamps of the OFR on or off at once.
+* **Lamps**: Switches all UV lamps of the OFR on or off at once.
-* VOC heater: Start/Stop the tube heater for the VOC1 delivery, the temperature set point needs to be established in "section 2" of the GUI.
+* **VOC heater**: Start/Stop the tube heater for the VOC1 delivery, the temperature set point needs to be established in "section 2" of the GUI.
-* VOC1 *is-value/target-value* mV: Switches the VOC1 photoionization detector on or off.
+* **VOC1** *is-value/target-value* mV: Switches the VOC1 photoionization detector on or off.
 The curent reading of the detector and the target set point are displayed in mV.
-Offset and span of signal needs to determined (see [calibration section](#Calibrating the photoionization detector)).
+Offset and span of signal needs to determined (see [calibration section](Calibrating-the-photoionization-detector)).
-* VOC2 *is-value* mV: Switches the VOC1 photoionization detector on or off.
+* **VOC2** *is-value* mV: Switches the VOC1 photoionization detector on or off.
 The second dosing is done at a fixed carrier gas flow.
 Thus, only the current mV reading is displayed.
-* Pump1 (*is-flow* in slpm)
+* **Pump1** (*is-flow* in lpm): Switches the pump for the photoionization detector #1 (VOC1) on or off.
+This can be done independently of the sensor to, e.g., start the preheating of the sensor prior to an experiment.
+The set point for the flow can be modified via serial command on the [set-points section](2.-Set-points-section) of the GUI.
+* **Pump2** (*is-flow* in lpm): Switches the pump for the photoionization #2 (VOC2) detector on or off.
+This can be done independently of the sensor to, e.g., start the preheating of the sensor prior to an experiment.
+The set point for the flow can be modified via serial command on the [set-points section](2.-Set-points-section) of the GUI.
+* is-value/target-value **%rH**: Switches the humidity control for the OCU on and off.
+The measured value corresponds to the relative humidity of the sample entering the OCU (shown on [OCU status](3.-OCU-Status) section).
+The target value can be adjusted on the [set-points section](2.-Set-points-section) of the GUI.

 ### 2. Set-points section

-### 3.
+### 3. OCU Status

 ## Serial Commands